metab0t/PyOptInterface/docs/source/nonlinear.md

 :::{note}

-Before trying out the code snippets, please ensure that you have completed the installation of PyOptInterface with correct dependencies via `pip install pyoptinterface[nlp]` and solvers that support nonlinear programming (IPOPT, COPT, Gurobi) as described in the [Getting Started](getting_started.md) section.
+Before trying out the code snippets, please ensure that you have completed the installation of PyOptInterface with correct dependencies via `pip install pyoptinterface[nlp]` and solvers that support nonlinear programming (IPOPT, COPT, Xpress, Gurobi) as described in the [Getting Started](getting_started.md) section.
 :::

 ## Construct nonlinear expressions